Rob Mariano: Redemption Island

-On January 13, 2011, Mariano was announced to compete in his fourth season, Survivor: Redemption Island in a continuation of his feud in Heroes vs Villains with Russell Hantz, though the latter would be voted out and eliminated early on.
+On January 13, 2011, Mariano was announced as a competitor for his fourth season, Survivor: Redemption Island, in a continuation of his Heroes vs Villains feud with Russell Hantz; the latter, however, was voted out early on.
 Mariano, through his hard work ethic and likeability from his new tribe, became the de facto leader.
 As a result of this, Mariano formed a majority alliance with Andrea Boehlke, Grant Mattos, Natalie Tenerelli, Matt Elrod, and Ashley Underwood.
-As the game progressed, Mariano successfully eliminated opponents with relative ease and formed an alliance with outsider Phillip Sheppard due to his abrasive and unpredictable nature.
-Using his past experiences and ability to read his fellow players, Mariano controlled every vote he was involved in and was able to reach the final tribal council where he was praised for his dominant game over finalists Sheppard and Tenerelli who attributed their success to Mariano, though he did receive criticism for being cutthroat and a cult leader.
-On May 15, 2011, Mariano was revealed to have won the season in an 8-1-0 vote after 4 seasons and 117 days of playing.
+As the game progressed, Mariano successfully eliminated opponents with relative ease, and formed an alliance with outsider Phillip Sheppard due to his abrasive and unpredictable nature.
+Using his past experiences and ability to read his fellow players, Mariano controlled every vote in which he was involved, and was able to reach the final tribal council.
+He was praised for his dominant game over finalists Sheppard and Tenerelli, who attributed their success to Mariano, although he did receive criticism for being cutthroat and a cult leader.
+On May 15, 2011, Mariano was revealed to have won the season in an 8-1-0 vote, after 4 seasons and 117 days of playing.
 Whilst viewers and fans were critical of his win, Jeff Probst characterized Mariano's game as the "most perfect game of Survivor ever."

 Island of the Idols

 Mariano, along with former castmate Sandra Diaz-Twine, returned for the 39th season in a mentor role for a new group of castaways.
-Unable to vote or compete in challenges, Mariano and Diaz-Twine lived together on a separate beach from the game and, at times, have one player visit to be taught a lesson on the various facets of Survivor.
+Unable to vote or compete in challenges, Mariano and Diaz-Twine lived together on a separate beach from the game and, at times, had one player visit to be taught a lesson regarding the various facets and strategies of Survivor.
 They would also attend each Tribal Council in a hideaway.
-On the morning of Day 37, Mariano and Diaz-Twine departed from the eponymous Island of the Idols leaving a luxurious shelter and supplies for the final five castaways of the season.
+On the morning of Day 37, Mariano and Diaz-Twine departed from the eponymous Island of the Idols, leaving a luxurious shelter and supplies for the final five castaways of the season.